exasol/project-keeper/doc/requirements/design.md

 ### Project Version Increment Validator
 `dsn~version-increment-validator~1`

-PK's `verify` mode checks that the current project version was incremented correctly based on the previous version.
+PK mode `verify` checks that the current project version was incremented correctly based on the previous version.

 Rationale:
 * In the previous release process this was checked by release-droid in `CommonRepositoryValidator.validateSuccessor()`.